Pyxbi/CopeInsight/README.md

 This bot solves the common problem of trade calls getting lost in a busy chat.
 Members can instantly check an admin's open positions, entry prices, and live Profit & Loss (PNL) without asking.

 # ✨ Core Features
-- Spot & Futures Separation: Tracks Spot and Futures trades independently.
+- Spot & Futures Separation: Tracks Spot and Futures trades independently

 - Position Management: Supports Dollar-Cost Averaging (DCA) with /buy and taking partial profits with /sell.